 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
-However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft. the detectors.
+However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft. telemetry from the fine pointing system.
+All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
+Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.
+The predicted stray light flag (bit 12, value 2048) is marked in the FFIs and flags times when the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate the detectors.
 We strongly recommend that users inspect the FFI data before removing images marked with bit 12, because this bit is set based on predictions from mission planning and is known to be conservative with respect to the quality of data usable for analysis.
 The predicted stray light flag (bit 12) is disabled for the 2-minute and 20-second data products.
 The scattered light exclude flag (bit 13, value 4096) identifies cadences at which individual targets are affected by scattered light If the Earth/Moon interference is strong enough to saturate the detector, all targets on a CCD slice will be affected and the data are unusable.
 Cadences with bad calibrations due to saturation are now explicitly marked with bit 15 (value 16384, "Bad Calibration Exclude").
-For some cadences, the majority of targets on a CCD may be flagged for scattered light and not enough valid data remains to derive cotrending basis vectors in PDC.
-No systematic error correction can be applied at these times.
-This situation is identified by bit 16 (value 32768, "Insufficient Targets for Error Correction Exclude").
-FFIs were only marked with bits 3, 6, 8, 12, and 15 (Coarse Point, Reaction Wheel Desaturation Events, Manual Exclude, Straylight, and Bad Calibration Exclude).
-Only one
+For some cadences, the majority of targets on a CCD may be flagged for scattered light and